A School for Adventurous Minds

 - Minimbah Campus Counsellor – Creative Arts Therapist

-- Six Homestead Coordinators, the Director of Senior Homestead and a large team of Homestead Tutors
+- Six Homestead Coordinators and a large team of Homestead Tutors

-In terms of academic programs, there is a senior team of Heads of Faculty (led by the Director of Teaching and Learning) and in terms of co-curricular and other special school programs, there is a senior team of Directors of various areas (such as Activities, Camps (Activities Weeks), Sport, Music, Drama, Debating, etc).
+In terms of academic programs, there is a senior team of Learning Area Leaders in terms of co-curricular and other special school programs, there is a senior team of Directors of various areas (such as Activities, Camps (Activities Weeks), Sport, Music, Drama, Debating, etc.).

 The school opened its doors in 1856 as a small independent coeducational primary school, known as St. Paul’s School.
 It was one of the earliest schools in the Colony of Victoria, is the oldest independent coeducational school in Victoria and was the first on the Mornington Peninsula.